Diverse diagnoses in esophageal perforation: Comparative insights from three cases

 Case Report

-VOLUME: ISSUE:
+VOLUME: 67 ISSUE: 1

-P: -
+P: 55 - 57

-Diverse diagnoses in esophageal perforation: comparative insights from three cases
+Diverse diagnoses in esophageal perforation: Comparative insights from three cases

 1. University Sains Malaysia Health Campus, School of Medical Sciences, Department of Surgery, Kota Bharu, Malaysia

-3. Hospital Umum Sarawak, Kuching, Malaysia
+3. Hospital Umum Sarawak, Department of Surgery, Kuching, Malaysia

 No information available.